 - Type what you’d like your text to say, then hit ‘edit style’

-- This is where you can customize the look of your text.
+- This is where you can customize the look of your text on the same layer.
 Select a font, a style, all caps, underline, etc. You can also adjust the size, kerning and tracking here as well.

 - Tracking is adjusting the same space between all characters, kerning adjusts spacing between individual characters.
 Tap between two characters to adjust kerning; you’ll see a cursor appear when you do.

 - To change text color, if you have a cursor showing, return to the keyboard (hit the icon in the upper left of the edit style palette) and then return back to edit style > hit the color circle as you would change other colors.

 - Hit the wrench > add > add file

 - Choose the texture you’d like to use